digitoimistodude/jolliest-vagrant/README.md

     osascript -e 'tell application "Terminal" to quit' & exit;

 Chmod it by `chmod +x /usr/bin/forwardports` and run `forwardports`.
-You have to do this every time you are co-working in LAN.
+You have to do this every time after reboot, if you are co-working in LAN.

 ## Sequel Pro settings for MySQL